colll78/cardano-lightning/docs/adrs/minimal-state.md

 We call this 'normalising' a cheque.

-If a receiver of a locked cheque knows the secret preimage of the lock prior to the locked cheques deadline, then they are capable of claiming the associated funds.
+If a receiver of a locked cheque knows the secret preimage of the lock prior to the locked cheques expiry, then they are capable of claiming the associated funds.
-If they wait until after the deadline, they are no longer able to claim the funds.
+If they wait until after the expiry, they are no longer able to claim the funds.
 To avoid the unnecessary closure of the channel, the receiver demonstrates they know the secret and request normalising the cheque.